the main vine, not the loose one. Kei hopu tōu ringa kei te aka tāepa, engari

 - to understand "random" as a concept

-abused but valuable concept.
-Einstein said "God does not play with
+often abused but valuable concept.
+Einstein said "God does

-dice!" challenging claims that "quantum chance" rules the world.
+not play with dice!" challenging claims that "quantum chance"

-ideas and deductions suggesting God might well have "played with
+suggesting God might well have "played with dice'.
+Experimental

-dice'.
-Experimental observation supports the randomness within the
+observation supports the randomness proposed within the theory.

 Here is the summation to infinity, over all space and time, of the